 Parks Victoria has completed the assessment of applications received for the 2022 Mount Buffalo Chalet Food and Beverage Expression of Interest (EOI).
 However, none of the applications met the full requirements of the EOI Assessment Criteria so a proponent has not been appointed.
-Parks Victoria will continue working with Regional Development Victoria to reactivate the Chalet through a future EOI process.
+Parks Victoria will continue working with Victorian Government to reactivate the Chalet.

 Chalet annual maintenance program

 - Each year, Parks Victoria allocates funding to the upkeep and ongoing maintenance of the building.

 - Between 2015 to 2018, the Victorian Government invested $2.8 million to conserve and protect the Chalet front façade and foundations.

 - Additionally, Parks Victoria undertakes an annual maintenance program of the Chalet and surrounding gardens.

 Chalet Commonwealth funding

 - The Commonwealth Government announced a $61.7 million investment in Australia’s environment, jobs and tourism.
 As part of this package, Parks Victoria received a $3 million grant for conservation works to the historic Mount Buffalo Chalet.

 - The $3 million grant funds conservation works to further repair and protect the Chalet facade, and ensure a wind and watertight external building envelope.

 Timing: These works are expected to be complete in 2024.